genomics-education-alliance/leptin-rna-seq-lesson/section-3.rst

     --output-dir=$output
     done

-The "\\" is just a way of splitting up the command over multiple lines to make it easier to read.
+The backslash (\\) is just a way of splitting up the command over multiple lines to make it easier to read.
 We could also write the same command like this (more difficult to read):